 To Jesus, the master conversationalist, relationship and meaning triumph over social norms…every time.
-He interrupts.
-He puzzles.
-He changes subject.
-He provokes.
-He monologues.
+He interrupts, He puzzles, He changes the subject, He provokes, He monologues.

 It’s all fair game toward one overriding mission.
 To shake Nicodemus to the core of his being.
-To inflict many a sleepless night.
-To haunt him with statements he never wanted to hear.
+Then, to inflict many a sleepless night.
+Finally, to haunt him with statements he never wanted to hear.
 And, ultimately, to win his heart.

 Yes, Jesus doesn’t play “nice.”
 Like Nicodemus, each person desperate or courageous enough to talk with Jesus ends up facing a terrible decision.
 Love Him?
 Hate Him?
 Accept Him?
 Deride Him?

 How does this apply to you and those you lead?